 The Comptroller and Auditor General currently requires Departments to participate in a data matching exercise to assist in the prevention and detection of fraud which entails providing particular sets of data to the Comptroller and Auditor General for matching.
 Details are set out in the Northern Ireland Audit Office’s website.

 The use of data by the Comptroller and Auditor General in a data matching exercise is carried out with statutory authority.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.

 Data matching by the Comptroller and Auditor General is subject to a Code of Practice.